 The closest he got to establishing himself as a regular was under Evans in 1995-96, but a broken leg ruled him out for a year, and Houllier sold him to Benfica within six months of taking sole charge.

-Houllier brought Finnan to Anfield ahead of his final season, and though injury stopped the full-back showing his best form under the French boss, he became a fans’ favourite under Rafa Benitez, playing in two Champions League finals, winning one, and also tasting FA Cup glory.
+Houllier brought Finnan to Anfield ahead of his final season, and though injury stopped the full-back from showing his best form under the French boss, he became a fans’ favourite under Rafa Benitez, playing in two Champions League finals, winning one, and also tasting FA Cup glory.

 Jason McAteer – Danny Murphy